CamSOlson/jsa/README.md

 ## About
 This library can be added to any HTML file to allow for easy animations that are dynamically generated to suit the user's parameters without having to create complicated CSS rules and scripts.
 Animations can be activated through a variety of triggers to allow for a more lively and responsive experience.

-This is an --extremely-- early prototype that will be receiving new features and updates
+This is an *extremely* early prototype that will be receiving new features and updates

 ## Usage
 * Begin by adding the following script tag to the head of your file: `<script src="https://camsolson.github.io/jsa/index.js"></script>`